Buckskin Bill Black: Television career

 After his two years in the Army, Black began working in television as a camera man and floor manager, as well as in sales and as a writer.
 In 1955, while he was working at a TV station in Tulsa, Oklahoma, a former coworker contacted him with an on-air opportunity at WAFB in Baton Rouge.
 The afternoon program The Buckskin Bill Show launched on August 15, 1955, and was followed soon thereafter by the early morning program Storyland.
 The afternoon program continued until around 1980 and Storyland aired until September 1988.
-At that time, with the station under new management, the weekly show was changed to an the hour-long Buckskin Bill and Friends, which aired on Saturday mornings until it was cancelled in 1990.
+At that time, with the station under new management, the weekly show was changed to the hour-long Buckskin Bill and Friends, which aired on Saturday mornings until it was cancelled in 1990.

 On-air, Black presented himself as an easy-going, caring frontier scout who told historical stories.
 Originally, he wanted to do a magic show, but the sponsor, Tasty Bakeries, wanted a Western character.
-Over the years, Black transitions from playing a character to simply hosting the show as himself, albeit while still wearing Western-style clothing.
+Over the years, Black transitioned from playing a character to simply hosting the show as himself, albeit while still wearing Western-style clothing.
 One of Black's fringed shirts is on display at the Louisiana State University Textile & Costume Museum.

 While educational activities were part of the programming, Black aimed to ensure the shows were entertaining too.
 He worked with advisers from Louisiana State University and the Louisiana State Department of Education to create a pre-school curriculum for television news that was worked into Storyland.
 He also included a Louisiana School for the Deaf teacher on Storyland, who provided a mix of visual aids and fingerspelling to help Deaf children enjoy the program.

 Until the Baton Rouge Zoo opened on Easter 1970, Black ended each program by saying "Remember, Baton Rouge needs a zoo."
 As part of his advocacy for a local zoo, Black organized an "Elephant March," collecting more than 650,000 pennies to help purchase the zoo's first two elephants.
 He also conducted drives to raise funds and medicine for Catholic missionaries in Brazil.

 In addition to his children's shows, Black produced and hosted Good Morning, Angola Style, a weekly early-morning program that gave Angola Prison inmates an opportunity to showcase their musical talent.
 The show, which Black viewed as a rehabilitation program, aired from 1968 to 1970.
 Black developed idea for the program after meeting one of the prison's country music bands, The Westernaires, after he performed at the 1967 Angola Prison Rodeo.

 Beyond his television work, Black taught classes at the Louisiana State University for six years, starting in the Department of Speech and then continuing after the department merged into the school's journalism school in 1981.